BD-Ali/Al-Ameen-Stud/README.md

 ## 📄 License

-This project is proprietary software developed for Al-Ameen Stable.
+This project is proprietary software developed for Al-Ameen Stud.

 ## 🤝 Contributing